kuzzleio/kuzzle/docs/installation.md

     $ ./bin/kuzzle.js install

 ### Finally

 Start a server instance:

     $ ./bin/kuzzle.js start --server

-And then as many worker instances as you want.
-At least 1 worker is required:
+And then start as many worker instances as you want.
+At least one worker is required:

     $ bin/kuzzle.js start --worker